The Future of Transportation in Virginia

 Connect Route 7

-Route 7 improvements will decrease congestion, increase capacity, improve safety, and expand mobility for cyclists and pedestrians.
+Route 7 improvements will ease congestion, increase capacity, improve safety, and expand mobility for cyclists and pedestrians.

 Hampton Roads Crossing Study

-VDOT and the Federal Highway Administration have initiated work on a Supplemental Environmental Impact Statement to reevaluate the Hampton Roads Crossing Study.
+VDOT and the Federal Highway Administration conducted a Supplemental Environmental Impact Statement to reevaluate the Hampton Roads Crossing Study.

 Projects and Studies by Corridor